Francesca Stavrakopoulou: Public appearances and presentations

-Stavrakopoulou has served as writer and presenter for a number of media productions relating to her scholarly and political interests.
+Stavrakopoulou has been writer and presenter for media productions relating to her scholarly and political interests.
 She contributed to Channel 4's series The Bible: A History (2010), regarding the historicity of Moses.
 Her first primetime presentation was a three-part television series for the BBC2 The Bible's Buried Secrets (2011; not to be confused with NOVA's 2008 programme of the same name).

-She is also a Patron of Humanists UK, and has spoken on the history of religion and religious depictions of female sexuality at the Humanists UK Annual Convention in 2016 and the 2014 World Humanist Congress in Oxford respectively.
+She is also a patron of Humanists UK and has spoken on the history of religion and religious depictions of female sexuality at the Humanists UK Annual Convention in 2016 and the 2014 World Humanist Congress in Oxford respectively.

+She has written about some of the sexist responses to her work, listing letters and emails she has received as a result of her work in religious studies.

 Scholarly positions

-The main focus of Stavrakopoulou's research is on the Hebrew bible, and on Israelite and Judahite history and religion.
-Stavrakopoulou supports the academic consensus that important figures in the Hebrew bible were not historical figures as represented in the text.
-She has further stated that she believes "very little, probably" of the Hebrew bible is historical fact, based on the arguments that ancient writers had an understanding of "fact" and "fiction" very different from a modern understanding, and that the Hebrew bible "wasn't written to be a factual account of the past"; she concludes, saying she does not believe accounts of Moses and King David in the Hebrew bible to be factual, and that "as an historian of the bible, I think there is very little that is factual".
+The main focus of Stavrakopoulou's research is on the Hebrew Bible, and on Israelite and Judahite history and religion.

+Stavrakopoulou argues that important figures in the Hebrew Bible were not historical figures as represented in the text.
+She has further stated that she believes "very little, probably" of the Hebrew Bible is historical fact, based on the arguments that ancient writers had an understanding of "fact" and "fiction" very different from a modern understanding, and that the Hebrew Bible "wasn't written to be a factual account of the past".
+She concludes that she does not believe accounts of Moses and King David in the Hebrew Bible to be factual and that "as an historian of the bible, I think there is very little that is factual".
+She later reaffirmed that David possibly existed based on archaeological evidence: "Yeah, possibly David existed.
+I think probably not".

 In her 2021 book, God: An Anatomy, Stavrakopoulou "presents a vividly corporeal image of God: a human-shaped deity who walks and talks and weeps and laughs, who eats, sleeps, feels, and breathes, and who is undeniably male.
-Here is a portrait–arrived at through the author’s close examination of and research into the Bible–of a god in ancient myths and rituals who was a product of a particular society, at a particular time, made in the image of the people who lived then, shaped by their own circumstances and experience of the world".
-This book has been described by John Barton as showing that the non-corporeal God of Judaism and Christianity "was not yet so in the Bible, where God appears in a much more corporeal form".
+Here is a portrait—arrived at through the author's close examination of and research into the Bible—of a god in ancient myths and rituals who was a product of a particular society, at a particular time, made in the image of the people who lived then, shaped by their own circumstances and experience of the world".
+The book has been described by John Barton as showing that the non-corporeal God of Judaism and Christianity "was not yet so in the Bible, where God appears in a much more corporeal form".
+By contrast, R. W. L. Moberly took a more critical approach to Stavrakopoulou's book and argues that she misunderstands the traditional interpretation of the Hebrew Bible and that the passages that she cites as describing God in anthropomorphic terms are better understood as metaphorical.